fabiospampinato/rssa/README.md

 ## Hints

 - **Colors**: you may use [chalk](https://github.com/chalk/chalk) for styling your templates.
-- **Alias**: if you use bash you can alias it for convenience, for instance you might want to add this to your `~/.bash_profile`: `alias updateme="rssa --config /path/to/config --feeds /path/to/feeds.js`.
+- **Alias**: if you use bash you can alias it for convenience, for instance you might want to add this to your `~/.bash_profile`: `alias updateme="rssa --config /path/to/config`.
 Then simply run `updateme` to get a report.
 - **Multiple aliases**: you might want to create multiple feeds for RSS, then run each of them separately, so that you can have aliases like `up-stocks`, `up-social` or anything you can think of.
 - **Cronjob**: set a cronjob to run RSSA every hour or so to always have fresh reports to read.
 - **Cloud sync**: make it output the reports to your Dropbox folder, so that you can check them even without having access to your terminal.